 At the juncture of technology and art we find ourselves looking into a mirror of our mind’s eye.
 In this work, the artist brings the observer into the work, not as creator or subject, but as the medium itself.
 The spasmodic motions of pen on paper are the result of one’s brain wave patterns, moved by a sub-conscious neural response.
 This collision of sensoryinfluences reminds us of the illusion of the conscious agency that we assume in our day‐to‐day living, when indeed our minds have abstract processes beyond our control or understanding.
 In contrast, the uniqueness of the human experience comes from our ability to focus our thoughts through concentration and meditation.
 This exhibit provides the observer with an insight into both the difficulty of achieving this state of mind, and the deep reward of doing so.

-Santhi Elayaperumal is currently a PhD candidate in Mechanical Engineering at Stanford University, perusing research in magnetic resonance imaging (MRI) compatible sensors.
-Her interests include medical device design, surgical robotics, haptics, and design methodologies for high technology projects.
+Santhi Elayaperumal is co-founder and CTO of Moxxly and holds a PhD in Mechanical Engineering from Stanford University.
+She has researched magnetic resonance imaging (MRI) compatible sensors also medical device design, surgical robotics, haptics, and design methodologies for high technology projects.

 This series of drawings was created during a residency at Goldwell Open Air Museum in Death Valley, NV.
 Images were redrawn from rapatronic photographs of nuclear explosion tests conducted by the US government above ground in Nevada and New Mexico.